Professional edition active

 Testing

-The approach to primary amenorrhea (see algorithm Evaluation of primary amenorrhea) differs from that to secondary amenorrhea (see algorithm Evaluation of secondary amenorrhea), although no specific general approaches or algorithms are universally accepted.
+The diagnostic approach to primary amenorrhea (see algorithm Evaluation of Primary Amenorrhea) differs from that to secondary amenorrhea (see algorithm Evaluation of Secondary Amenorrhea), although no specific general approaches or algorithms are universally accepted.

-If patients have primary amenorrhea and normal secondary sexual characteristics, testing should begin with pelvic ultrasonography to check for congenital anatomic genital tract obstruction.
+If patients have primary amenorrhea and normal secondary sexual characteristics, testing should begin with pelvic ultrasound to check for congenital genital tract obstruction.
 MRI may be needed if abnormalities are identified.

 • DHEAS: 250–300 ng/dL (0.7–0.8 mcmol/L)